etamity/dashpad/README.md

 - Node >= v8.16.0

-    If you get `fsevents.watch is not a function` error, try to change node version greater than v8.16.0.
+    If we get `fsevents.watch is not a function` error, try to change node version greater than v8.16.0.

 ### Getting Started